Elijah the Prophet will not Return

 Although John the Baptist was not Elijah in person, he was the fulfilment of prophecy.

 The Beheading of St John the Baptist

 ‘If Ye Will Receive It’

 - Mat 11:14-15 KJV And if ye will receive it, this is Elias, which was for to come.
 15 He that hath ears to hear, let him hear.

 ‘if ye will receive it’ Jesus accentuated the importance of His statement, He was teaching a doctrine different to the prevalent view at the time.
 His proclamation varied from the current expectations of the Jews, and the disciples might be disposed to question it.

 Matthew 11:15 ‘He that hath ears to hear ...' - This expression is frequently used by Christ.
 It is a proverbial expression, implying that the highest attention should be given to what was spoken.
 The doctrine about John he regarded as of the greatest importance.
 He among you, says he, that has the faculty of understanding this, or that will believe that this is the Elijah spoken of, let him attend to it and remember it.’— Albert Barnes, Notes on the Bible

 Has this Hub challenged you to search the Scriptures?See results without voting

-The vast majority of John the Baptist’s generation was oblivious to the Messiah, and stubbornly ignored the warnings of impending doom.
-Consequently, except for the remnant, it suffered the judgement in AD 70.
+The vast majority of John the Baptist’s generation was oblivious to the presence of the Messiah, and stubbornly ignored the warnings of impending doom.
+Consequently, except for the remnant, they suffered the judgement in AD 70.

 Jesus taught the disciples an important lesson concerning Old Testament prophecy when He explained the spiritual fulfillment of ‘the second coming of Elijah’.
 Not all prophecy is to be interpreted literally, and certainly not by the theory of double fulfillment!